Kids First provides representation to children in cases that fit the following criteria:

 Inquire about Services

-We strongly recommend parents or attorneys inquire about the availability of our services by completing/submitting this form.
+We strongly recommend parents or attorneys inquire about the availability of our services by downloading and submitting this form.
 Providing the right information allows Kids First to ensure that the case is appropriate for our services and is not a conflict of interest for our office.
 If children are not eligible for Kids First’s services for any reason, a referral is made to other appropriate resources.

 File a Motion